MuhammadLaiqAli/SQEPROJECT/20L-1246/README.md

 new golf player does not match with an ideal golf player then it will affect one of the requirements.

-4.2 The software surely depends on the number of cameras and the angles at which they are placed and also the weight sensor or weight mats.
+4.2 The software surely depends on the number of cameras and the angles at which they are placed and also the weight sensor, weight mats.